 - 2 large eggs

-- 1 can (15 ounces) pure pumpkin puree (NOT pumpkin pie filling)
+- 1 can (15 ounces) pumpkin purée Not pumpkin pie filling

 - 1 can (12 ounces) evaporated milk

 - Use card stock or cardboard and scissors to cut out two thin sizes of feathers.
 One longer (approximately 2") and one shorter (approximately 1½").
 Set aside.

 If you are making homemade crust, start here:

 - Preheat oven to 375 degrees Fahrenheit (190 degrees Celsius)

 - Roll out one of the pie crusts to fit slightly larger than a 9" deep dish pie plate.

 - Loosely roll the pie crust upon the rolling pin and transfer it to a waiting 9" pie plate.